robertorcosta/azure-docs.pt-br/articles/virtual-machines/workloads/sap/planning-guide.md

 ---
 #### <a name="57f32b1c-0cba-4e57-ab6e-c39fe22b6ec3"></a>Preparação para implantar uma VM com uma imagem específica do cliente para SAP

 Os arquivos VHD que contêm um SO generalizado também são armazenados em contêineres nas Contas de Armazenamento do Azure ou como imagens do Managed Disk.
-Você pode implantar uma nova VM de uma imagem desse tipo referenciando a imagem VHD ou Managed Disk como uma fonte em seus arquivos de modelo de implantação, conforme descrito no capítulo [Cenário 2: Implantando uma VM com uma imagem personalizada para][deployment-guide-3.3] SAP do [Guia de implantação][deployment-guide].
+You can deploy a new VM from such an image by referencing the VHD or Managed Disk image as a source in your deployment template files as described in chapter [Scenario 2: Deploying a VM with a custom image for SAP][deployment-guide-3.3] of the [Deployment Guide][deployment-guide].

 Os requisitos ao preparar sua própria Imagem de VM do Azure são: